Eptifibatide Dailymed

 2.3 Important Administration Instructions

-1. Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+1. Inspect eptifibatide injection for particulate matter and discoloration prior to administration.
 Use only if solution is clear and container and seals are intact.
 Check for minute leaks prior to use by squeezing bag firmly.
 If leaks are found, discard solution as sterility may be impaired.
 If the administration port protector is damaged, detached or not present, discard the container as the solution path sterility may be compromised.2.
 Do not use Galaxy containers in series connections.
 Such use would result in air embolism due to residual air being drawn from the primary container before administration of the fluid from the secondary container is complete.
 If administration is controlled by a pumping device, care must be taken to discontinue pumping action before the container runs dry or air embolism may result.3.
 This premixed solution is for intravenous infusion only, no further dilution is required.
 Not For Intravenous Bolus Use.4.
 Do not introduce supplemental medication or additives into the Galaxy container.5.
 May administer eptifibatide injection in the same intravenous line as alteplase, atropine, dobutamine, heparin, lidocaine, meperidine, metoprolol, midazolam, morphine, nitroglycerin, or verapamil.
 Do not administer eptifibatide injection through the same intravenous line as furosemide.6.
 May administer eptifibatide injection in the same IV line with 0.9% NaCl or 0.9% NaCl/5% dextrose.
 With either vehicle, the infusion may also contain up to 60 mEq/L of potassium chloride.7.
 Withdraw the bolus dose(s) of eptifibatide injection from the 10-mL vial into a syringe.
 Administer the bolus dose(s) by IV push.8.
 Immediately following the bolus dose administration, initiate a continuous infusion of eptifibatide injection.
 When using an intravenous infusion pump, administer eptifibatide injection undiluted directly from the 100-mL Galaxy container.9.
 The premixed Galaxy container is for single-dose only, discard any unused portion.

 Administer eptifibatide injection by volume according to patient weight (see Table 1).